Prajwal-Nagaraj/Everything-AI/LLM-apps/MultiLingual-LLM/README.md

 We will translate the provided English text into each of the 23 supported languages using the aya-23 8B model.
 The results will be documented and analyzed to assess the model's translation quality.

 ## Repository Structure
-translations.txt/: Contains the translated texts in 23 languages.
+translations.txt: Contains the translated texts in 23 languages.
 Multi_Lingual_SLM.ipynb: Contains the notebook used for translation